Fully quantum fluctuation theorems: Conditional fluctuation relations

 \section{Conditional fluctuation relations}

-Here we consider a generalized type of fluctuation relations that naturally includes non-equilibrium states.
+Here we consider a generalized type of fluctuation relation that naturally includes non-equilibrium states.
 This extension may at first sight seem rather radical.
-However, our quantum fluctuation relation in Proposition \ref{PropQuantumCrooks} strictly speaking already requires initial non-equilibrium states, due to the control system, as discussed in section \ref{TheInitalStates}.
+However, our quantum fluctuation relation in Proposition \ref{PropQuantumCrooks} strictly speaking already requires initial non-equilibrium states, due to the control system, as discussed in Appendix \ref{TheInitalStates}.

-As we have seen in section \ref{SecConditionsOnE}, the assumption of perfect control is a rather strong condition, and typically requires an energy reservoir spectrum that is unbounded from below (as well as above).
-The conditional fluctuation relations allow us to abolish the perfect control (see section \ref{AbolishPerfectControl}).
-Not only can we avoid unbounded spectra, but we can also base the conditional fluctuation relations on finite-dimensional Hilbert spaces (see section \ref{ExampleTwoQubits} for an explicit example).
+As we have seen in Appendix \ref{SecConditionsOnE}, the assumption of perfect control is a rather strong condition, and may require an energy reservoir spectrum that is unbounded from below (as well as above).
+The conditional fluctuation relations allow us to abolish the perfect control (see Appendix \ref{AbolishPerfectControl}).
+Not only can we avoid unbounded spectra, but we can also base the conditional fluctuation relations on finite-dimensional Hilbert spaces (see Appendix \ref{ExampleTwoQubits} for an explicit example).